OrdnanceSurvey/openspace-android-sdk/README.md

 The openspace-android-sdk has a largely similar API to Google Maps API v2 and so an existing project can be converted to use Ordnance Survey mapping easily.

-1) Replace any layout XML elements with openspace-android-sdk equivalent namespace.
+1) Replace any layout XML elements with the openspace-android-sdk equivalent namespace.

 For example replace `com.google.android.gms.maps.MapFragment` with `uk.co.ordnancesurvey.android.maps.MapFragment`.

-2) Replace instances of Google Maps specific references to classes.
+2) Replace any instances of Google Maps API classes with the openspace-android-sdk equivalent classes.

 For example replace instances of `GoogleMap` with `OSMap`.

-3) Complete initialisation of `OSMap` by supply a `OSTileSource` pointing to an offline or online with API Key source.
+3) Complete initialisation of `OSMap` by supplying a `OSTileSource` pointing to an offline or online with API Key tile source.

-4) Replace or translate any vector instances with openspace-android-sdk equivalent.
+4) Replace or translate any Google Maps API vector instances with the openspace-android-sdk equivalent.

 For example a `LatLng` can be converted to a `GridPoint`.